 The department fosters a personnel strategy stimulating personal growth toward faculty forming individual groups within larger coherent sections.
 Your group will strongly co-operate with existing groups in the department, in particular the groups within the cluster of Thermal Fluid Engineering.
 Depending on the research profile and function level, your group can be embedded in the Power & Flow or the Energy Technology section.
 Your group will be embedded in the Eindhoven Institute for Renewable Energy Systems (EIRES) within the University.
 Her/his group will also be embedded in research school of fluid dynamics, the J.M.
 Burgerscentrum.

 We seek to appoint a scientist in the field of thermo fluids engineering, who is passionate about research as well as teaching.
 Current focus areas in thermo fluids engineering are new energy storage materials and conversion technologies.
 We welcome excellent candidates that can contribute to these areas as well as candidates that bring new research directions to the department.
-This opening is for all levels, ranging from a tenure track assistant professor position, to an associate or full professor position.
 The working language in the department and across the university is English.
 There is no requirement to speak Dutch for applying for this position.

 An important aspect of the TU/e’s vision on education is that research and education go hand in hand, both at the Bachelor and at the Master level.
 Next to your research, education is an important part of your job, e.g., problem-based learning, lectures and tutorials, practice, mentoring final projects and internships.
 The TU/e supports its scientific staff in further developing their teaching skills by offering a training program that leads to an official teaching certification from Dutch Universities (University Teaching Qualification).